MICHELE NORRIS, Host:

 Four years ago, the Hassans received quite a bit of national attention when they launched a cable channel called Bridges TV.
 It was aimed at breaking down Muslim stereotypes.
 In fact, this program aired a story about Bridges TV back in December of 2004.
 Here's some of what Mo Hassan told us then.

-Mr. MUZZAMMIL HASSAN (Founder, CEO, Bridges TV): The main mission of the network is to build bridges of friendship and understanding between mainstream America and American Muslims.
+MUZZAMMIL HASSAN: The main mission of the network is to build bridges of friendship and understanding between mainstream America and American Muslims.
 And we hope long term, Bridges TV can help create better understanding between America and Islam.

 NORRIS: That was Mo Hassan.
 He's now charged with killing his wife.